PROCEEDINGS OF

 bestowed upon him the meager title of “Commercial Agent.”

-his life his office was run by assistants—none of whom spoke a
+of his life his office was run by assistants—none of whom

-word of English.
-The burdens of the consulate gradually
+spoke a word of English.
+The burdens of the consulate

-well as to Hiram Powers, who found the constant applications
+and Smyth, as well as to Hiram Powers, who found the

-from travelers a major hindrance to his sculpture practice.
+constant applications from travelers a major hindrance to

 Everyone offered the consulship over the next two years essentially turned it down until Powers, alerted to Hewins’ financial instability, offered him the job.[xxvi]
 Hewins, who had already learned the labyrinthine bureaucratic system through his own wheeling and dealing and had familiarized himself with all the basic responsibilities of the office, readily accepted, and on 16 August 1854 he was officially commissioned by his government, much to the great relief of both Powers and Maquay.[xxvii]
 Not everyone, however, was optimistic about the decree, as a correspondent for the Newark Advertiser reported that October: “Mr. A. Hewins, a venerable artist from Boston, long resident in this city, has received from Washington the appointment of United States Commercial Agent. . . .
 As there is but little trade with the United States, the office is of no great value, and will scarcely pay for the trouble it may occasion.”[xxviii]

-that American travelers had become spoiled by the social
+had become spoiled by the social standing and connections

-the Florentine community—a facet of the job that Hewins was
+community—a facet of the job that Hewins was either unable

-either unable or unwilling to fulfill.
-As Freeman recorded,
+or unwilling to fulfill.
+As Freeman recorded, Ombrosi’s

-Ombrosi’s greatest appeal was that “he devoted himself to the
+greatest appeal was that “he devoted himself to the service

 capital of Tuscany, got them all indiscriminately